AlexWHughes/Kublet_TeamworkProjects/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the functionality, documentation, or hardware design.

----

-This description provides a clear overview of the project, its features, setup instructions, and how to contribute.
-Adjust the content as needed to fit your project's specifics and goals.